debisoft/tenatch/tutorial/maplecat/03_page_tamplate/README.md

 <nsp:PageTemplate template_url="template_1.nsp">

 <%
-    var msg = "It is a hot day today!!";
+    let msg = "It is a hot day today!!";
 %>

 <%=msg%>